 Bluechip stocks are the stocks of a large corporation with a track record of stable earnings, dividend distribution, and strong brand recall.

-Some of the bluechip stocks in India are Reliance Industries, Tata Consultancy Services, Hindustan Unilever, etc. Also, bluechip stocks of the US are Apple Inc., Alphabet Inc., Amazon Inc., etc.
+Some of the bluechip stocks in India are Reliance Industries, Tata Consultancy Services, Hindustan Unilever, etc. Also, bluechip stocks in the US are Apple Inc., Alphabet Inc., Amazon Inc., etc.

 It is the allocation of additional units to investors based on their holding.
-In simple words, a bonus is the corporation action by way of which the price of each unit of NAV is reduced and the number of units an investor holds increase by the corresponding ratio to ensure the portfolio value remains same before and after bonus.
+In simple words, a bonus is the corporation action by way of which the price of each unit of NAV is reduced and the number of units an investor holds increases by the corresponding ratio to ensure the portfolio value remains the same before and after the bonus.

 A Broker is an intermediary who helps/guides an investor on different avenues of investment available.
 It also facilitates the process of investment.
 Some of the notable brokers in India are – Zerodha, Five Paisa, Motilal Oswal, Angel Broking, etc.

 It is the fee that is paid to the broker for the service provided.
 For example, in the case of mutual funds, brokers act as distributors and sell units of the fund on behalf of the fund house.
 Thus, the fund house pays a brokerage (usually a percentage of the transaction value) to the broker for getting investments from investors.

 It is an index that reflects the price of the 30 companies that are listed on the Bombay Stock Exchange (BSE).
 These 30 companies are usually the largest companies in the index and provide a good representation of the overall market movement.
 Also known as Sensex or Sensitive Index, the index is considered a common benchmark for evaluating funds.